 Zero trust software security isn’t a set of technologies, but instead, it is a culture that software security should evolve to meet the present needs.

 AI is quickly maturing as an amazingly powerful technology with a somewhat limitless application.

 Combining human ingenuity and creativity with machine learning scalability is advancing the understanding and knowledge base at a pace that’s remarkable.
 Nevertheless, great responsibility comes with great power.

 Artificial Intelligence raises concern on a lot of fronts because of its possibly disruptive impact.
 These include privacy loss, displacement of the workforce, possible decision-making biases, and lack of control over robots and automated systems.

-A responsible AI focuses on making sure that transparent, ethical, and accountable usage of technologies that are consistent with company values, user expectations, and societal norms and laws.
+A responsible AI focuses on making sure that transparent, ethical, and accountable usage of technologies are consistent with company values, user expectations, and societal norms and laws.

 Responsible Artificial Intelligence also could guard against biased algorithms or data use, make certain that automated decisions are explainable and justified, and help in maintaining individual privacy and user trust.